 Reach Capital

-Reach Capital is a venture capital firm based in the United States that focuses on investing in early-stage startups within the education-technology sector.
-The firm concentrates on developing technology solutions that address challenges in early childhood education, K-12, higher education, and workforce reskilling.
-Reach Capital typically invests between $100,000 and $500,000 in seed rounds, and $1 million or more in Series A or B rounds, acquiring stakes of 3% to 5% in seed investments and 8% to 10% in later rounds.
-The firm aims to enhance educational opportunities for all learners and acts as a catalyst to encourage both traditional and non-traditional investors to engage with the rapidly growing ed-tech market.
-Reach Capital does not invest in wearable devices or related applications for use in schools.
+Reach Capital, established in 2015 and headquartered in Palo Alto, California, is a venture capital firm focused on investing in early-stage education technology (ed-tech) startups across the United States.
+The firm seeks to support entrepreneurs developing technology solutions for challenges in early childhood, K-12, higher education, and workforce reskilling or upskilling.
+Reach Capital typically invests between $100,000 and $500,000 in seed rounds, taking a 3% to 5% stake, and up to $1 million or more in Series A or B rounds, with an 8% to 10% stake.
+Additionally, the firm acts as a catalyst, encouraging traditional and non-traditional investors to support the growing ed-tech market.

 Chian Gong